PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 both nodes can become active at the same time.
 The penalty for equivocation is much higher than the penalty for being offline.
 Therefore, this approach is not recommended.

+#### Operator Node Notes

-[^uptime]: The network is resilient to temporary outages of operator nodes.
+1. The network is resilient to temporary outages of operator nodes.
 Any one operator node may be down for a few minutes for upgrades, but should not have extended downtime lest they risk getting slashed from the network.